 For close to a century, Rukmini Hall’s handpicked collection of Kanjeevarams with vintage prints has floored brides-to-be and silk lovers.
-The knowledgeable and patient service is another plus.
+Knowledgeable and patient service is another plus.
 After spending the early years of the 20th century going from door-to-door carrying a stack of sarees on his head, R Subbarao Suryavanshi slowly graduated to owning a hand cart to sell his wares.
 In 1942, he opened Rukmini Hall, naming it after his only offspring.
-Rukmini Hall till date offers its customers a curated collection of kanjeevarams that showcase traditional, centuries-old motifs etched on resplendent yards of silk.
+Rukmini Hall to date offers its customers a curated collection of kanjeevarams that showcase traditional, centuries-old motifs etched on resplendent yards of silk.

 They also have rich weaves where the zari is intricately woven into the entire body of the saree along with colourful silken threads.
 Most other saree stores concentrate on unlimited offerings that feature similar patterns.
 However, at Rukmini, they have a limited collection (the range begins at INR 10,000) but you can expect to stand out from the crowd.
 The high-end collection is perfect for a wedding in your family or if you want to own a kanjeevaram that’s nothing short of a work of art.